alexk99/the_router/bras/bras_howto_eng.md

 ### 4.4.2.
 FRR/Quagga

-Zebra and bpgd FRR/Quagga daemons should be configured and started to TheRouter can cummunicate with other BGP routers.
-Since TheTouter has been started in "tr" linux network namespace those daemons must also be started in the same namespace.
+Zebra and bpgd FRR/Quagga daemons should be configured and started so TheRouter can communicate with other BGP routers.
+Since TheRouter has been started in "tr" Linux network namespace those daemons must also be started in the same namespace.

 Zebra's configuration file /etc/quagga/zebra.conf